Emergent $Z_2$ Topological Invariant and Robust Helical Edge States in Two-Dimensional Topological Metals: Model Hamiltonian

 where $h({\bf k})$ and its time-reversal counterpart $h^{*}(-{\bf k})$ act on the spin up and spin down blocks, respectively, and ${\bf k}$ is the wave vector.
 Here $\tau_{x,y,z}$ are the Pauli matrices in the orbital space. $B_{x(y)}$ and $D_{x(y)}$ describe symmetric and asymmetric parts of the effective masses of the conduction and valence bands in the $x$ ($y$) direction, the mass $m_0$ determines the gap, and $v_{x(y)}$ is the Fermi velocity in the $x$ ($y$) direction.
 The long-ranged disorder potential is given by $V({\bf r})=\sum_{n=1}^{N_I}{U_n\exp{[-|{\bf r}-{\bf r}_n|^2/(2\xi^2)}]}$, where $U_n$ is uniformly distributed in $[-W/2,W/2]$ with the disorder strength $W$, and $N_I$ impurities are randomly located at \{${\bf r}_n$\} among $N$ sites \cite{Yanyang2009,Chen2015}.
 We fix the impurity density $n = N_I /N = 0.2$ and the disorder range $\xi$ = $1$.
 We note that different $n$ and $\xi$ don't influence our results qualitatively.
 We adopt the Rashba SOC term as $H_{R}= V_{R}(k_x s_y - k_y s_x)$, where $V_{R}$ is the strength and $s_{x,y}$ are the Pauli matrices in the spin space.

 If we first ignore the Rashba SOC term $H_R$, then the Hamiltonian $H$ becomes block-diagonal.
 When $D_{x,y}<B_{x,y}$, the system is a $Z_2 = 1$ QSH insulator with a pair of topological nontrivial helical edge modes for $m_0\cdot B_{x,y}>0$, and it becomes a $Z_2 = 0$ normal insulator for $m_0\cdot B_{x,y}<0$ \cite{Andrei2006}.
 However, if we tilt the Hamiltonian such that $D_{x}>B_{x}$, the system becomes a topological metal where the helical edge modes are embedded inside the gapless bulk states.
+We note that, unlike the previous three-dimensional topological metals such as Weyl semimetals \cite{Wan2011,Yang2011} and nodal line semimetals \cite{Heikkil2011,Burkov2011}, the two-dimensional topological metals discussed in the work are not characterized by the topological number in the clean limit, while they are all featured by the coexistence of bulk and edge states.
 In Fig.\ref{fig1}(a), we show the energy band structure of a nanoribbon of the topological metal with $D_{x}=1.02 B_{x}$.
 It is clear that the conduction and valence bands overlap so that all the edge modes are completely embedded inside the bulk states.
-In the numerical simulations, we have discretized the Hamiltonian on a square lattice \cite{Chen2015} with lattice constant $a=1$ and set model parameters as $B_x=B_y=1$, $v_x=v_y=1.1$, $D_x=1.02$, $D_y=0$ and $m_0=1.1$.
+In the numerical simulations, we have discretized the Hamiltonian on a square lattice \cite{Chen2015} with lattice constant $a=1$ and set model parameters as $B_x=B_y=0.5$, $v_x=v_y=0.55$, $D_x=0.51$, $D_y=0$ and $m_0=0.55$.